episerver/DeveloperTools/README.md

 * View startup time for initialization modules
 * View remote event statistics, provider and servers
 * View all registered view engines
+* View local object cache content (with option to remove some items)

 ## How Risky it is to install on production?